h2oai/h2o-3/h2o-docs/src/product/data-science/glm.rst

 - Coordinate Descent provides much better results if lambda search is enabled.
 Also, with bounds, it tends to get higher accuracy.

 Both of the above method are explained in the `glmnet paper <https://core.ac.uk/download/pdf/6287975.pdf>`__.

+Gradient Descent
+''''''''''''''''

+For Ordinal regression problems, H2O provides options for `Gradient Descent <https://en.wikipedia.org/wiki/Gradient_descent>`__.
+Gradient Descent is a first-order iterative optimization algorithm for finding the minimum of a function.
+In H2O's GLM, conventional ordinal regression uses a likelihood function to adjust the system parameters.
+The model parameters are adjusted by minimizing the loss function using gradient descent.
+When the Ordinal family is specified, the ``solver`` parameter will automatically be set to ``GRADIENT_DESCENT_LH``.
+To adjust the model parameters using the loss function, you can set the solver parameter to ``GRADIENT_DESCENT_SQERR``.

 Coefficients Table
 ~~~~~~~~~~~~~~~~~~